DLC-link/dlc-clarity/README.md

 This smart contract is the interface for creating, closing and otherwise managing DLCs via the DLC.Link infrastructure.

-// TODO: update links

-Learn more about [DLCs](https://github.com/DLC-link/dlc-redstone-smart-contract#What-Are-DLCs) and [DLC.Link](https://github.com/DLC-link/dlc-redstone-smart-contract#About-DLC-Link) below.
+Learn more about [DLCs](https://github.com/DLC-link/stacks-contracts-all/tree/feat-unified-contract#what-are-dlcs) and [DLC.Link](https://github.com/DLC-link/stacks-contracts-all/tree/feat-unified-contract#about-dlc-link) below.

 # Overview